acrucetta/acrucetta.github.io/_posts/2020-06-12_Telling-a-new-story-of-Venezuela-to-the-world-29650a81dd53.markdown

 ---
+layout: post
 title: Telling a new story of Venezuela to the world
-description: >-
-  What first comes to your mind whenever you think about Venezuela?
-Is it a picture of a country with a communist regime, or is it lines of…
-date: '2020-06-12T00:26:41.707Z'
+date: '2020-06-12'
-categories: []
-keywords: []
-slug: /@andrescrucetta/telling-a-new-story-of-venezuela-to-the-world-29650a81dd53
 category: 'article'
-layout: post
 ---

 What first comes to your mind whenever you think about Venezuela?
 Is it a picture of a country with a communist regime, or is it lines of people as in this front-page of the New York Times.